 Your customer data is a goldmine wrapped in a bow covered in glitter.
 Why?
 Because your customers are the most important source of information when it comes to prioritizing your product roadmap.
 Your customers’ primary interaction with your company is through your product.
 Therefore, if you want to continuously deliver positive experiences and outcomes, you need to tailor your product to fit their needs.

-Without data, you’re at the mercy of your loudest stakeholders and this could mean risking a lot of precious time and resources.
+Without product analytics, you’re at the mercy of your loudest stakeholders and this could mean risking a lot of precious time and resources.
 With the right data, you’ll be able to confidently build a product roadmap that’s backed by your insights.
 In short, it’ll make your life way easier.
 You don’t need perfect data before you start searching for insights, you simply need to know what you’re looking for.
 Make sure you have the following data at your disposal before your next roadmap strategy session.

 What do customers think about your product?
 This kind of sentimental data is key.
 It can come from a variety of sources.
 In-app surveys are helpful tools that can pinpoint customer sentiment at distinct moments in their journey.
 For example, aptly-timed NPS surveys can give you a good idea of how a customer feels about a new feature or post-onboarding.